ansonchf/ansonchf/README.md

 <br/>

 Over the years, I have meticulously cultivated my expertise through intensive data science and analytics bootcamps and online courses such as Codecademy, acquiring proficiency in essential tools such as Python, SQL, Pandas, NumPy, and a diverse range of machine learning technologies.
-My career path has encompassed roles as a Data Engineering Consultant and Insights Analyst, where I have consistently made significant contributions to projects that drive data-driven decision-making.
+My career path has encompassed roles as a Data Engineering Consultant and Data Insights Analyst, where I have consistently made significant contributions to projects that drive data-driven decision-making.

 <br/>